Capital Markets Explained

 Capital Markets vs. Other Funding Sources

-When a company, a state or another entity needs to raise money, they have a few options.
+When a company, government, or another entity needs to raise money, they have a few options.
 They can borrow money from a bank, or another institution.
-And a private company can even sell a stake to a private equity investor, a venture capital firm, or an angel investor.
-Those funding mechanisms come with less scrutiny and draw less attention.
-So what advantages do the capital markets offer?
+And a private company can even sell a stake to a private equity investor, a venture capital firm, or accept funding from an angel investor.

 IPOs and Capital Markets